Cat. 3 Hurricane Orlene heads for Mexico's Pacific coast

-MEXICO CITY (AP) — Hurricane Orlene grew to Category 3 strength on Sunday as it headed toward Mexico's northwest Pacific coast between the tourist towns of Mazatlan and San Blas.
+MEXICO CITY (AP) — Hurricane Orlene lost some punch, but remained a dangerous Category 3 storm on Sunday as it headed toward Mexico's northwest Pacific coast between the tourist towns of Mazatlan and San Blas.

-After growing into a hurricane Saturday, Orlene quickly added power, and had maximum sustained winds of 125 mph (205 kph) on Sunday, according to the U.S. National Hurricane Center.
-That was slightly below its Category 4 peak of 130 mph (215 kph) earlier in the day.
+After growing into a hurricane Saturday, Orlene quickly added power, peaking as a Category 4 hurricane with maximum sustained winds of 130 mph (215 kph) early Sunday, according to the U.S. National Hurricane Center.
+But winds slipped back to 115 mph (185 kph) by midday.

-The storm was forecast to roar past the Islas Marias, a former prison colony being developed as a tourist draw, late Sunday or early Monday and then head for a sparsely populated, lagoon-dotted stretch of mainland by late Monday.
+The storm was forecast to roar past the Islas Marias, a former prison colony being developed as a tourist draw, late Sunday or early Monday and then head for a sparsely populated, lagoon-dotted stretch of mainland south of Mazatlan by late Monday.

-Orlene was centered about 95 miles (155 kilometers) southwest of Cabo Corrientes — a point of land that juts into the Pacific just south of Puerto Vallarta — and was headed north at 8 mph (13 kph) early Sunday.
+Orlene was centered about 80 miles (125 kilometers) west of Cabo Corrientes — a point of land that juts into the Pacific just south of Puerto Vallarta — and was headed north at 8 mph (13 kph) early Sunday.

 A hurricane warning was in effect from San Blas to Mazatlan.

+The government of Jalisco state, where Puerto Vallarta is located, suspended class Monday in towns and cities along the coast.
+In Sinaloa, where Mazatlan is located, some emergency shelters were opened.

-The center said the storm would likely strengthen more Sunday, then begin weakening as its moved closer to land.
+The center said the storm would likely begin weakening as its moved closer to land.
 But it was still projected to hit as a hurricane.

 It could bring flood-inducing rainfall of up to 10 inches (25 centimeters) in some places, as well as coastal flooding and dangerous surf.